Credit: Festivals of India

 Symbolism and Cultural Significance

-Aside from rituals and devotional songs, Gugga Naumi has profound symbolic significance in shaping religion and community life in Haryana.
+Aside from rituals and devotional songs, Gugga Naumi festival has profound symbolic significance in shaping religion and community life in Haryana.

 -